Here are some typical questions we have heard:

 Can you guarantee that we will not find any problems beyond what is listed in your report?

 A Home Inspection, by its very nature, is a “limited visual inspection” at a given point in time.
 It is also a “non-destructive” inspection.
-In other words, I cannot see inside walls or detect any lurking problem that may be covered up by finishes in the house.
-I don’t cut holes in walls to see what is behind them, and I don’t move furniture or stored items that may be in the way.
-That said, many problems can be detected by looking for likely clues, and that is what I am trained to do.
-Nevertheless, there may be things that are discovered later on that were missed.
+In other words, we cannot see inside walls or detect any lurking problem that may be covered up by finishes in the house.
+We don’t cut holes in walls to see what is behind them, and we don’t move furniture or stored items that may be in the way.
+That said, many problems can be detected by looking for likely clues, and that is what we are trained to do.
+Nevertheless, there may be things that are discovered later on when the house is emptied out.

 Do you take credit cards for payment?

 Yes.
-I accept Visa, MasterCard, American Express and Discover cards.
-I have one of those cool little Square readers for my iPhone!
-I also accept personal checks.
+We accept Visa, MasterCard, American Express and Discover cards online through our scheduling system.
+We also accept personal checks.